pcristin/Monad_faucet/backend/README.md

 The service implements wallet-based distribution limits to prevent abuse:

 1. **Limit Calculation**:
-   - Each wallet is limited to a configurable percentage of the total MON balance in a 24-hour period
+   - Each wallet is limited to a configurable percentage of the total MON balance per transaction
    - Default: 30% of total MON balance
-   - Configurable via admin API (1-100%)
+   - Configurable via admin API (0-100%, where 0 means no limit)

-2. **Limit Duration**:
+2. **Per-Transaction Basis**:
-   - Limits reset after 24 hours from the last distribution
+   - Limits are applied on a per-transaction basis
+   - No time-based tracking of wallet usage
-   - Usage is tracked per wallet address
+   - Each transaction is evaluated independently

 3. **Validation**:
    - Deposits are validated against wallet limits before processing
    - If a wallet exceeds its limit, the deposit is rejected and refunded
-   - Detailed error messages indicate remaining allowance
+   - Detailed error messages indicate the maximum allowed amount

 4. **Admin Control**:
    - Administrators can adjust the limit percentage via API
+   - Setting the limit to 0 disables the limit entirely
    - Useful for promotional periods or adjusting to demand

 5. **Transparency**:
    - Current wallet limit is included in the `/api/info` endpoint
    - Frontend can display this information to users
+   - When limits are disabled, the API returns "No limit" for the wallet limit